 Menstrual pain is a common problem and many women now turn to acupressure to improve their menstrual pain.

-The good news is that over-the-counter drugs are not the only available relief for menstrual pain.
-Women could also seek the help of therapists for acupressure.
+Out of all these women in menstrual pain during their monthly period, 55% seek medication to ease abdominal cramps, while others prefer to bear with it as it is and treat it normally.
+The good news is that over-the-counter drugs are not the only available relief for this.
+Women could also seek the help of therapists to help manage cramps.

 What Is Acupressure Therapy?

 It has been endorsed by the United States National Institutes of Health, the World Health Organization, and the National Center for Complementary and Alternative Medicine.

-How Does It Work?
+How Does The Type Of Therapy Treatment Work?

-For acupressure, no longer needles but body parts such as fingers, palms, elbows or feet, or specialized devices are used to apply pressure on specific points, which lie along the body’s meridians.
-The patient lies with full clothes on a massage table as the therapist presses on the acupressure points.
+For acupressure, no longer needles but body parts such as fingers, palms, elbows, or feet, or specialized devices are used to apply pressure on specific points, which lie along the body’s meridians.
+The patient lies with full clothes on a massage table as the therapist presses on the points.
 This therapy lasts for about an hour.
 At times, it may also require a little bit of stretching or pressure massage, among others.

-Where Are The Pressure Points?
+Where Are The Critical Acupressure Points?

-Acupressure is generally safe, with no known side effects similar to when women take OTC medication.
+It has been used for centuries ago to manage and improve menstrual pain even before there was technology in health care.
+Acupressure is a natural way to manage not only menstrual pain but different kinds of pain all over the body.
 However, special conditions do require consultation with doctors and licensed therapists such as those who are available online like BetterHelp.
-What better way to relieve body pains than doing it the safe and natural way.
+What better way to relieve body and menstrual pain than doing it in a safe and natural way.